 3) Create a Sitemap Page

-A sitemap page is essentially a page on your website where it shows every possible page on your website categorized and structured.
-This is important because each page on your website is its own unique identity, and having a sitemap will make it easier for Google to understand that it belongs to your website, for the category and niche that you are in.
-This helps search engines in its task in being able to easily navigate through every one of your pages with ease.
+A sitemap page is essentially a page on your website where it shows every possible page, categorized and structured.
+This is important because each page on your website has its own unique identity, and having a sitemap will make it easier for Google to understand that it belongs to your website, for the category and niche that you are in.
+This helps search engines easily navigate through every one of your pages with ease.
 In the beginning, it will not matter as much for Google, because your website will have a relatively small number of pages, but you want to be proactive and get this ranking factor completed as soon as possible before it gets too big.

 Author Bio: When he isn’t increasing LingPerfect’s SEO visibility, Nathan enjoys reminiscing about his past professional soccer career aspirations by playing in the adult men’s over 30 league.